frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 UI
 --

-The web UI must be enhanced to allow the user to indicate which security domain a certificate request should be directed to, and to indicate the security domain of any existing certificate (ideally the entire certification path).
+The web UI must be enhanced to allow the user to indicate which CA a certificate request should be directed to, and to indicate the CA of any existing certificate (ideally, a brief representation the entire certification path).

 It will be necessary to support multiple certificates per-principal, issued from different CAs.